OwenJanssen/TeacherConnect/README.md

 **Add/view info for upcoming tests**

-**Teacher Page:**

-- View student page

-**Student Page:**

-- Landing page
-  - Enter feedback from today's lesson
-  - View progress button
-- Current Progress
-  - Pi chart to select concepts
-  - Summary of concepts

-**Parent Page:**
+**Lesson Page:**

-- Current progress (same as student page)
+- Teacher can enter problems for addressing student concept understanding
+- Student can answer from multiple choice options for question then use a slider to pick between 1 and 5 understanding